tkhyn/django-gm2m/README.rst

 Future improvements
 -------------------

-- Automatic creation of relations when an instance of an unrelated model is added to the many-to-many.
-This implies deletion as well.
 - More deletion behavior options (possibility to pass any custom function?)
 - Add Django admin and possibly ``limit_choices_to`` support